 No one wants to see their child being bullied.
-As bullying becomes more and more prevalent in the media, it has become obvious that bullying no longer just takes on the "Steal your lunch money" tactics of past generations.
+As bullying has been covered more frequently by the media, it has become obvious that bullying no longer includes just the "Steal your lunch money" tactics of past generations.

 As technology changes the way we live, young people find new ways to pick on each other.
 With the rise of the Internet and social media comes a new challenge.
 In the old days it was easy to tell when a child was bullying others, but now the lines are blurred to the point where kids may not even realize that their actions are intimidating not funny.
 Even worse, often the victims of cyberbullying are guilty of it themselves.
 Understanding the difference between bullying and cyberbullying can help you teach your children what is appropriate behavior online.

 The Line Between Being Funny and Being a Bully